 MUSIC VI-Composition.
 Advanced study in chord formation, counterpoint, and composition of songs and their adaptation to select words.
-Required in Bible-Music Course.
+Required in Standard Course.
 Value, 2 semester hours.
-Offered each year in the second semester.

-MUSIC VII-Private voice culture includes voice building, care and use of voice, proper tone production and placement, breathing, phrasing, and interpretation.
+MUSIC VII--Voice.
+Private voice culture includes voice building, care and use of voice, proper tone production and placement, breathing, phrasing, and interpretation.
 Students in the School of Bible electing one lesson per week will be required to practice one-half hour per day.
 One credit will be allowed for a semester's work.
-Students in the Bible-Music Course will be allowed 2 credits for a semester's work, due to a double amount of practice required.
+Students in the School of Music will be allowed 2 credits for a semester's work, due to a double amount of practice required.

-MUSIC VIII-In private piano instruction emphasis is laid on a thorough technical foundation.
+MUSIC VIII-Piano.
+In private piano instruction emphasis is laid on a thorough technical foundation.
 All students are prepared carefully in scales (thirds, sixths, eighths, tenths; in staccato, contrary motion, and cannon), arpeggios in all forms and touches, and octaves.
 This background, combined with the classics and additional exercise material develops hymn playing, eliminating the difficulties of playing hymns in any key.
 Hymns are studied from the standpoint of pedalling, time, rapid reading, and transposition.
+Value, 3 semester hours for one lesson per week with one and one-half hours of daily practice.